 How the ageing population could be a boon for investors

 Higher living standards and healthier lifestyles are driving an increase in life expectancy in many countries.
 In the developed world, people aged over 65 now make up the fastest growing segment of society.
-An older population comes a higher risk of chronic diseases, leading to increased demand for healthcare services.
+And with an older population comes a higher risk of chronic diseases, leading to increased demand for healthcare services.

 With healthcare budgets in many developed countries already stretched, new technologies that make healthcare provision more efficient could offer significant growth opportunities for investors.